Kuuhhl/IconIDFinder/README.md

 4. To copy the ID, press the `Copy ID to Clipboard` button
 ![click](readme/click.gif)
 # Issues
-If you have any issues, you can report them at #issues
+If you have any issues, you can report them [here](https://github.com/Kuuhhl/IconIDFinder/issues).